The Summer Reading Challenge and Schools

 - There is also a mini-challenge for pre-school children so that the whole family can take part.

 - Family information leaflets are available in a range of community languages and many items are available in large print.
-Ask your local library staff.
+Ask your local library staff for more information.

 - Libraries stock accessible texts, audio books, dual – language books, picture books and graphic novels.